 The inner tent doors have an elasticated tie backs which work really well too.
 They just need a single knot and that seems to hold fine.
 This makes them a lot easier to use than the hook-and-loop arrangements found on most other tents.

 The solid inner of the Notch Li has been updated in this 2020 model, with an added panel in the roof.
 This will stop any condensation from the flysheet dripping on you.
 There’s still a good amount of mesh and enough airflow though, so it shouldn’t be too warm in hot weather.

 I haven’t had any issues with condensation building up on the inner tent of the Notch Li.
 It’s an issue I’ve had with many other small tents.
 The amount of mesh will mean that the Notch Li is colder than some in winter, but I think it’s a perfect compromise for UK conditions.
 The new design will make it usable all year, and about right for controlling condensation in the tent all year round.

 There’s room enough inside the Notch Li for a large sleeping mat.
 You can sleep either way round as the inner is the same width both ends.

 The tip of the walking pole slots securely into the tent, and it looks tough enough to last.

 The inner tent can stay attached to the flysheet or can be removed fairly easily when packing it away.
-You can also put the iinner tent up on its own but I don’t see a reason to do this in the unpredictable UK weather.
+You can also put the inner tent up on its own but I don’t see a reason to do this in the unpredictable UK weather.
 You are likely to be always carrying the flysheet, so might as well leave them both attached together.
 You can just leave all the doors tied back for maximum ventilation.